 Am I Evangelical?
 (1)

-[Essay originally written in 2002 for the Scottish Baptist College]
+[Essay as originally written in 2002 for the Scottish Baptist College]

 Before I begin to answer that question for myself, let me ask some questions that have been raised by a number of different people in varied situations and at varied times: